Limontitla, Espresso from Mexico

 This is how we would prepare the Limontitla

-Why does Limontitla taste the way it does?
+Why does the Limontitla taste the way it does?

-Growing conditions play a major role here: the coffee grows very slowly in the shade at cool temperatures.
-The coffee develops a high level of sweetness and is very dense.
-The old varieties Bourbon and Typica likely contribute to the delicate flavor profile.
-The coffee is pulped and washed without undergoing extended fermentation.
-What we're drinking here is a combination of local growing conditions, ripe cherries, and old varieties.
-A combination that has become very rare these days.
+The growing conditions play a major role here: the coffee grows very slowly in the shade at cool temperatures.
+The coffee develops high sweetness and is very dense.
+The old varieties Bourbon and Typica likely add to the delicate flavor profile.
+The coffee is depulped and washed without undergoing extended fermentation.
+So, what we are drinking here is a combination of local growing conditions, ripe cherries, and old varieties.
+A combination that has become very rare.

-The coffee has a fascinating history: Limontitla is a remote region, high up at 1,700 meters in the Sierra Madre Oriental.
-Coffee is produced on small plots of land using an agroforestry system.
-"You have to search for the coffee trees," Aissatou of Ensambles Café tells us.
-The potential for top-quality coffee is high, but the region's remoteness and the associated security risks deter many coffee buyers.
-Ensambles has personal contacts in the region and has now purchased coffee cherries from producers in Limontitla for the second time, thus establishing market access.
+The coffee has an exciting story: Limontitla is rugged terrain, high up at 1700 meters in the Sierra Madre Oriental.
+Coffee is produced on small plots in an agroforestry system; "you have to search for the coffee trees," Aissatou from Ensambles Café tells us.
+The potential for top-tier coffee is high, but the remoteness of the region and the associated security risks deter many coffee buyers.
+Ensambles has personal contacts in the region and has now purchased coffee cherries from producers in Limontitla for the second time, thus successfully establishing market access.

-Sensorially, the coffee is different from the coffees we know from the Veracruz region or the eastern slopes of the Sierra Madre Oriental.
-The sweet and sour profile stands out and is a perfect match for the warmer season.
-We also have a strong partner in Mexico with Ensambles, and we enjoy expanding and deepening this relationship.
-Through them, we're constantly discovering new microregions and great coffees.
+Sensory-wise, this coffee is different from the coffees we know from the Veracruz region or the eastern slope of the Sierra Madre Oriental.
+The sweet-tart profile stands out and fits perfectly into the warmer season.
+We also have a strong partner in Mexico with Ensambles, and we enjoy broadening and deepening this relationship.
+Through them, we are constantly getting to know new micro-regions and fantastic coffees.

 How do we roast this coffee?

 As a 20kg batch on our 30kg roaster.
-We roast the coffee thoroughly in 11 minutes and 20 seconds and develop it for 1 minute and 15 seconds (11%).
-After seven minutes, we gradually reduce the energy before completely reducing the gas after one minute of development.
-In this roast, we emphasize the wonderful combination of high sweetness and crisp acidity.
+We roast the coffee through in 11:20 minutes and develop it for 1:15 minutes (11%).
+After seven minutes, we gradually reduce the energy before cutting the gas completely after 1 minute of development time.
+In this roast, we emphasize the great combination of high sweetness paired with zesty acidity.

 Guaranteed origin